Wellbeing Days Explained: How to Boost Employee Wellness and Prevent Burnout

 Employee wellbeing impacts productivity

-For employers still worried that offering their employees the opportunity not to work is counterproductive, Forbes reports that fewer working hours have been tied to greater productivity and wellbeing.
+For employers still worried that offering their employees wellbeing leave is counterproductive, Forbes reports that fewer working hours have been tied to greater productivity and wellbeing.
 It is being meaningfully trialled worldwide as employees are focused on working smarter, not longer.

 Case in point, when Lendlease, an Australian construction company, started providing a wellbeing day per quarter, employees became more engaged, productive, and loyal to their employer.
 Australian companies are finding such success with wellbeing initiative that even the four-day working week could soon become the norm.